gitlabhq/gitlab-runner/docs/configuration/advanced-configuration.md

   volumes = ["/path/to/volume/in/container"]
 ```

-This will create a new volume inside the container at `/path/to/volume/in/container`.
+This example creates a new volume in the container at `/path/to/volume/in/container`.

-#### Example 2: mount a host directory as a data volume
+#### Example 2: Mount a host directory as a data volume

-In addition to creating a volume using a data volume, you can also mount
+When you want to store directories outside the container, you can mount
-a directory from your Docker daemon's host into a container.
-It's useful
+a directory from your Docker daemon's host into a container:
-when you want to store directories outside the container.

 ```toml
 [runners.docker]